kubeslice/kubeslice-controller/docs/adr/ha-active-standby-adr.md

 | `ServiceAccount` objects for worker identities | `core/v1` |
 | `Role` / `RoleBinding` / `ClusterRole` / `ClusterRoleBinding` for worker identities | `rbac.authorization.k8s.io` |
 | `Namespace` (`kubeslice-*`) — applied first so dependents can land | `core/v1` |

+**Finalizers and deletes (resolved).** Objects like `Cluster` and `SliceConfig` carry finalizers on the Active.
+If the mirror copied a finalizer verbatim, a delete on the Active would replay as a delete on the Standby, and the Standby's own finalizer-owning controller — gated `IsLeader()=false` — would never clear it, leaving the object stuck in `Terminating` forever and permanently drifting the Standby's view of the world away from the Active's.
+This must be settled before implementation, not deferred past MVP: **`StateMirror` strips every `finalizers` entry from an object on both Create and Update**, so nothing on the Standby ever carries a finalizer the gated controllers would need to remove — a Delete event then removes the object immediately, with nothing left pending.
+As a backstop for deletes the watch itself misses (a restart mid-event, a dropped and re-established watch), the periodic resync (`--ha-sync-interval`) diffs the Standby's mirrored set against a fresh list from the Active and prunes anything no longer present there.

 **Exception:** hub-issued SA **tokens** are not mirrored.
 A token signed by the Active is invalid on the Standby, so the mirror carries the `ServiceAccount` + RBAC (the identity and authorization) and each hub mints its own token (Decision 7).